sevilla-larry/AdventOfCode-solution/README.md

-For comments/issues/whatever..., try
+For comments/issues/suggestions/whatever..., try
-1. put Issues on this GitHub project or
+1. Issues on this GitHub project or
 2. eMail: sevilla.larry.prg@gmail.com